-Program assessors examine a folder for each program standard as part of their efforts to verify that the agency seeking accreditation has met all applicable requirements.
+Program assessors examine the file folder for each program standard as part of their efforts to verify that the agency seeking accreditation has met all requirements.
 Documents contained in these folders include a copy of the standard and the policy or procedure that the agency developed to establish compliance.
-Many agencies have found it beneficial to color code this material.
-Color coding is a process whereby each bullet or key requirement of a standard is highlighted in a distinct color along with the corresponding section of the appropriate policy or procedure.
-Proceeding in this manner helps to ensure that policies are complete and that no requirement is inadvertently overlooked.
+Color coding is a process whereby each bullet or key requirement of a standard is highlighted in a distinct color along with the corresponding section of the appropriate policy or procedure so those two items can be matched up by color.
+Colorcoding is the preferred method of file maintenance; it not only makes for an easier assessment by providing assessors with the ability to immediately home in on the section(s) of the policy that pertains to the standard, it provides an at-a-glance method for program managers to confirm that policies are complete and no portion of the standard is inadvertently overlooked.